Phineas and Ferb: Crossovers and short series

+In April 2025, two further short-form series spin-offs were announced, including Cartoonified with Phineas and Ferb, and Agent P, Under C, which follows Agent P as he infiltrates rival agency the Alliance of Nefarious Animals That Has an Exceptionally Memorable Acronym (A.N.A.T.H.E.M.A.).

+Fireside Girls scrapped and unconfirmed spinoff series

+On June 22, 2010, the co-creators of this series revealed that they wish to make a spin-off series about Isabella and the Fireside Girls.
+Whether this show will happen is still unconfirmed as of late 2011.
+However, the show later got scrapped in which, is explained with more details in an online interview by Dan Povenmire in 2020 on YouTube.

+Video games

-In 2009, Disney licensed a Nintendo DS game titled Phineas and Ferb.
+In 2009, Disney licensed a Nintendo DS video game titled Phineas and Ferb.
 The game's story follows the title characters as they try to build a roller coaster.
-The player controls Phineas, Ferb and occasionally Agent P (Perry the Platypus).
+The player controls Phineas, Ferb and occasionally Perry the Platypus.
 Phineas scavenges for spare parts for the roller coaster while Ferb fixes various objects around town, gaining access to new areas as a result.
 Ferb can also construct new parts of the coaster and its vehicle-themed carts.
 Each activity features a short mini-game.
 The game was well-received and garners a 76.67% on GameRankings.
 A sequel entitled Phineas and Ferb: Ride Again was released on September 14, 2010.
-Another game, Phineas and Ferb: Across the Second Dimension, was released for the Wii and PlayStation 3 platforms in 2011.
+Another game, Phineas and Ferb: Across the 2nd Dimension, was released for the Wii and PlayStation 3 platforms in 2011.

-In 2012, Disney opened an interactive game based on the series at Epcot, titled Agent P's World Showcase Adventure, which centered around Perry and Dr. Doofenshmirtz, based on the previous attraction Kim Possible World Showcase Adventure.
+In 2012, Walt Disney World opened an interactive game based on the series at Epcot, titled Agent P's World Showcase Adventure, which centered around Perry and Dr. Doofenshmirtz, based on the previous attraction Kim Possible World Showcase Adventure.

 Also in 2012, Disney Mobile launched a mobile game titled Where's My Perry? for iOS and Android.
 It was based on Disney's popular Where's My Water? game, using similar physics.

 In 2013, Disney commissioned Majesco Entertainment to create Phineas and Ferb: Quest for Cool Stuff, which was released for the Xbox 360, Wii U, Wii, Nintendo 3DS and Nintendo DS platforms.

 Phineas and Agent P appear as playable characters in all the video games of the Disney Infinity series.
 As with the other playable characters in the games, tie-in figures for them were also released.

-Homages

-The U.K. Disney Channel produced a series entitled Oscar and Michael's Phineas and Ferb Fan Club Show in homage to the original series.
-The show features two boys who attempt to emulate Phineas and Ferb by taking part in adventures to alleviate boredom.
-The series aims to educating children and promote activity and creativity.
-It entered its second season on April 10, 2009.
-The television series Psych has made references to Phineas and Ferb in its sixth season.
-In the episode "Shawn Rescues Darth Vader", main character Shawn Spencer (portrayed by James Roday) states that he learned his British accent from the granddad on Phineas and Ferb (he tells this to guest star Malcolm McDowell, the voice of the granddad).
-In "The Amazing Psych Man & Tap-Man, Issue #2", Shawn mentions the series, stating: "I'm missing a Phineas and Ferb marathon.
-Perry the Platypus.
-He's a real platypus."